 While every person is different, there are some warning signs that someone might be self-harming.
 Aside from obvious signs such as exposed cuts or an overdose requiring intervention, some less obvious signs could include (5):

 - Changes in sleeping and eating patterns

-- Decreased participation and poor communication with friends and
+- Social withdrawal - decreased participation and poor communication with friends and family

-- Hiding or washing their own clothes and avoiding situations
+- Hiding or washing their own clothes separately

 - Strange excuses provided for injuries